jordanboskovich/radiohound-sionna/README.md

 **Some sensor positions fall inside buildings:** The uniform sensor grid does not account for building locations.
 Samples where the sensor is inside a building are physically unrealistic but are included in the dataset.
 These can be filtered in post-processing.

 **dataset_v2 road artifact:** The `dataset_v2` dataset was generated with road meshes included in the scene.
 Coverage maps in this dataset show unrealistic dead zones along walkways.
 Use `dataset_v3` for clean data.

----

-## Next Steps

-1. **Validate against real data** — deploy RadioHound sensors on the Notre Dame quad and compare measured coverage against simulated coverage maps
-2. **Classical baselines** — implement greedy algorithm approach to the coverage maximization problem to obtain a baseline for comparison
-3. **Neural network** — train a CNN to predict optimal sensor placements from coverage maps
-4. **Scale dataset** — generate data from additional campus areas and sensor heights to improve generalization